Skip to content

 --flow_shift Override the scheduler's inference_flow_shift.

---no_refiner Skip the LTX-2 refiner and decode Stage-1 latents with the Sana VAE (faster, lower quality).
+--no_refiner The LTX-2 refiner is enabled by default.
+This flag skips it and decodes Stage-1 latents with the Sana VAE for fast, lower-quality debugging.

 --refiner_root LTX-2 refiner root containing transformer/ and connectors/.